-The Child Protection Coordinator will report any vulnerability concerns to Trust Board meetings.
+The Child Protection Coordinator will report any vulnerability concerns to the Big Brothers Big Sisters of Nelson-Tasman Board during the monthly meeting.

 If at any time, staff or volunteers are concerned about the care, protection or wellbeing of a child or young person, and are dissatisfied with the actions of the Child Protection Coordinator, they may file a Report of Concern with Oranga Tamariki.